William S. Pretzer

 Senior Curator, National Museum of African American History and Culture, Smithsonian Institution

-Bill received his B.A. from Stanford University and his Ph.D. from Northern Illinois University.
+A proud graduate of the San Juan Unified School District, Bill holds a B.A. from Stanford University and a Ph.D. from Northern Illinois University.